-The City Council may approve a General Plan Amendment and Rezone if all of the findings set forth in the attached City Council Resolution and Ordinance are established.
-Per Zoning Code Section 37-60.930(d), an affirmative vote of not less than four (4) votes of the City Council is required for the Council to approve the General Plan Amendment.
+The Planning Commission may recommend approval of a General Plan Amendment and Rezone, if all of the findings set forth in the attached Planning Commission Resolution are established.
+Per

+Zoning Code Section 37-60.920(d)(2), an affirmative vote of a majority (no less than four (4) votes) of the Planning Commission is required for the Commission to make a recommendation of the General Plan Amendment to the City Council.
 The related Site Plan Review is an administrative application and is exempt from CEQA review.